hobagolyka/tiztanc_frontend/README.md

 ### Usage

 Recommendation: WebStorm IDE.
-Available in browser, runs on: http://localhost:3000.
+Available in browser, runs on: http://localhost:3001 (backend is 3000).
 Install dependecies from package.json and start React:

 ```sh
 npm install